When it comes to podcasts, one of the most common questions asked is, “What’s the best podcast hosting site?”

 If your show is transcribed, it can be formatted into blog posts, social assets, and a host of other things that can help draw in more potential listeners.
 Plus, going with a hosting platform that already has built-in transcription services, saves you the headache of having to do it in-house or adding another tool to your marketing stack.

 Not all brands will need to have this feature but it’s still a great add-on to look for.
-If you’re a smaller brand, then maybe you’ll be interested in testing out ad insertion on other podcasts or maybe even offer some on your own (although this is uncommon since your branded podcast acts as an advertisement for your own brand so many are not looking to advertise another one on it).
+If you’re a smaller brand, then maybe you’ll be interested in testing out ad insertion on other podcasts or maybe even offer some on your own (although this is uncommon since your branded podcast acts as an advertisement for your brand so many are not looking to advertise another one on it).
+Some advertising-related features to look into include:

 Depending on your team’s marketing budget, the cost may not be a large concern for you.
 But for other brands, budget can be top of mind, especially if they’re still testing the audio waters.